salrashid123/terraform-provider-http-full/docs/data-sources/http.md

 ---
-page_title: "HTTP Data Source"
+page_title: "HTTP-FULL Data Source"
 description: |-
-  Retrieves the content at an HTTP or HTTPS URL.
+  Retrieves the content at an HTTP or HTTPS URL with support for GET, POST and mTLS
 ---

 # `http` Data Source